google/speaker-id/lingvo/README.md

-# Lingvo-based library for speaker and language recognition
+# Lingvo-based modules for speaker and language recognition

 ## Overview

-Here we open source some of the [Lingvo](https://github.com/tensorflow/lingvo)-based libraries used in our publications.
+Here we open source some of the [Lingvo](https://github.com/tensorflow/lingvo)-based modules used in our publications.

 ## Disclaimer